yousefosama654/YO_Scheduler/README.md

 ## Overview

 YO_Scheduler is a straightforward OS scheduler designed to manage tasks based on time-triggered scheduling.
 It is specifically tailored for embedded systems and follows the classic platform AUTOSAR layered architecture.
-This README provides essential information about the project, its scheduling mechanism, and the tasks it manages, namely `Led_Task()` and `Button_Task()`.
+This README provides essential information about the project, its scheduling mechanism, the tasks it manages (namely `Led_Task()` and `Button_Task()`), and the hardware platform it is designed for.

 ## Table of Contents